Compiled by Milo Phillips, Assistant Curator of Entomology for National Museums Scotland.

-A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences and training opportunities.
-We are really keen to hear more about what you are getting up to, exhibition launches, virtual conferences, training, webinars, and new and interesting online content.
-If you have any top tips and recommendations for our next Digest please drop an email to firstname.lastname@example.org.
+A monthly blog series featuring the latest on where to go, what to see and do in the natural history sector including jobs, exhibitions, conferences, and training opportunities.
+We are keen to hear from you if you have any top tips and recommendations for our next Digest, please drop an email to firstname.lastname@example.org.

 NatSCA Lunchtime Chats

 The new lunchtime chats are for members only and run on the last Thursday of every month.

 This series is supposed to be informal; no fancy equipment is needed; it will be put out over the NatSCA Zoom platform and there is no fixed format.
 There will be shaky walks through stores by mobile, demos, plain pieces to camera or traditional PowerPoints if that’s the best way to share images and info.
 For those who want to take part please email email@example.com to put forward your idea; if a stable internet connection for what you want to achieve is tricky, we can put up a pre-recorded video and then speakers can jump in at the end for the discussion.

 Bring your sandwiches and a cuppa and we hope to see you on the day!
 All members will have received a link to join via Zoom (the same link works for all sessions) – if you haven’t, get in touch with firstname.lastname@example.org